The Lightning Thief (musical): Act 2

-The three questers have just escaped a bus, attacked by the three Furies.
+Percy, Annabeth, and Grover reflect on the task they've been given, and vow to try their hardest, even if they may fail ("Try").
+The three questers then escape a bus which was attacked by the three Furies.
 Just after blowing it up, they become hopelessly lost ("Lost!").
 In a frantic decision, Percy suggests they should enter Aunty Em's Garden Gnome Emporium.
-The strange Auntie Em requests to take pictures of the three, but is revealed to actually be Medusa.
-Percy cuts off her head with his pen/sword, Riptide, and, as a joke, sends the head to the gods over the mail.
-Annabeth seems particularly upset with this run-in, so while Grover scouts out their surroundings, Percy confronts her about this.
-She confesses that for her whole life she has been ignored by everyone around her, and is desperate for a chance to prove herself to Athena, her mother, and make the history books ("My Grand Plan").
+The strange Auntie Em wants to take pictures of them, but she is revealed to be Medusa.
+Percy cuts off her head with his pen/sword Riptide, and, as a joke, sends the head by mail to the gods.
+Annabeth seems particularly upset with this run-in, so while Grover scouts out their surroundings, Percy questions her about it.
+She confesses that she has always been ignored by everyone around her, and is desperate for a chance to prove herself to Athena, her mother, and make the history books ("My Grand Plan").

-Grover returns with train tickets to St. Louis and they set off, encountering many dangers such as a Chimera, nasty storms, some dam snacks, and the Lotus Hotel and Casino.
+Grover returns with train tickets to St. Louis and they set off, encountering many dangers along the way such as a Chimera, nasty storms, and the Lotus Hotel and Casino.
 They also meet up with Ares, who gives them a lift to Nevada ("Drive").
-While on a bus ride to Los Angeles, Percy has a dream of a man speaking with someone whom the man refers to as "my lord".
-The powerful voice mentions sacrifices and brings up a name, Thalia ("The Weirdest Dream Reprise").
+While on a bus ride to Los Angeles, Percy has a dream of a man speaking with someone whom he refers to as "my lord".
+The powerful voice mentions sacrifices and brings up a name: Thalia ("The Weirdest Dream Reprise").
 Percy wakes with a jolt and asks Grover if he has ever heard of someone named Thalia.
-Grover confides that a few years back he was sent to escort Luke, Annabeth and Thalia Grace, Zeus's daughter, to camp.
-However, the team was attacked, and Grover failed to save Thalia, who ended up sacrificing herself, and being turned into the tree that protects the borders of Camp Half-Blood.
-He holds himself responsible and thinks Percy will be ashamed of him ("The Tree on the Hill").
+Grover confesses that a few years ago he was sent to escort Luke, Annabeth, and Thalia Grace - Zeus's daughter - to camp.
+On the way there they were attacked, and Grover failed to save Thalia, who, sacrificing herself, was turned into the tree that protects the borders of Camp Half-Blood.
+Grover holds himself responsible and thinks Percy must be ashamed of him ("The Tree on the Hill").
 Percy assures Grover that no matter who he is or what he does, Percy will always want him as a friend.
+Percy brings up that the Oracle said that he would fail the quest, but he, Grover, and Annabeth all reaffirm their devotion to one another ("Try (Reprise)").